Lego Black Friday deals: Best early sales

 Just in time for the festive season, Lego’s range of advent calendars are receiving a sizeable discount in the run up to December, which if you ask us, is around the time you really ought to think about getting an advent calendar.

 Lego has a whole range of advent calendars to choose from (which we’ve already had a chance to open and play with ourselves) with the City, Star Wars, Harry Potter, Marvel and Friends range all receiving their own versions this year.
-All of them have at least 20 per cent off but the City one listed above goes a step further with a generous 23 per cent saving.
+We’ve listed the City one above but you can find a link to your calendar of choice below as well:

 What is Black Friday?